niteshbharti005101/LI-FI/README.md

 This can be operated using IOT through google assistant.

-*BTransmission of data through light with the help of air medium.
+*BTransmission of data through light with the help of air medium.B*

-*BComparing the speeds of Wi-Fi and Li-Fi.
+*BComparing the speeds of Wi-Fi and Li-Fi.B*

-*BMore secure network between 2 or more devices.
+*BMore secure network between 2 or more devices.B*

 **Connection of google assistant to NodeMcu with the help of Adafruit:-**